 I hold out my hand to him.
 He cringes at the sight of my bloody palm and shakes me by the wrist.
 I realize I’m fixating on his massive bicep.
 I force my gaze up to his light green eyes.
 And his golden curls.
 Thunder again.
 A warning from above telling me to wrap it up before I do something stupid.

-“I’ll see you around.”
-He turns to resume his run.
+“I’ll see you around,” he says.
+Then he turns to resume his run.

 When he’s far enough, I call out, “See ya around, Fireman Freddy.”